Machine-learning based flow field estimation using floating sensor locations: Results and discussion

 \subsubsection{The dependence on the number of sensors}

 To investigate the influence of the number of sensors $N_s$, the training and evaluation of the ML model using different $N_s$ are conducted.
-Figure~\ref{fig:forced_hit_n_sensors_results} shows the instantaneous velocity fields estimated using different $N_s$.
-Note that only the $x$-component of the velocity is shown here for brevity in figure~\ref{fig:forced_hit_n_sensors_results} (\textit{a}--\textit{h}), but the same trend is observed for the $y$-component.
-The dot plots in figure~\ref{fig:forced_hit_n_sensors_results} (\textit{b}--\textit{f}) represent the sensor locations at the time step, whereas these are not printed in (\textit{g}) and (\textit{h}) for better readability.
-Figure~\ref{fig:forced_hit_n_sensors_results} (\textit{i}) and (\textit{j}) also present the time-averaged error norm and the energy spectrum depending on the number of sensors for a quantitative analysis.
+Figure~\ref{fig:forced_hit_n_sensors} shows the instantaneous velocity fields estimated using different $N_s$.
+Note that hereafter only the $x$-component of the velocity is shown for brevity, but the same trend is observed for the $y$-component.
+The dot plots in figure~\ref{fig:forced_hit_n_sensors} (\textit{b}--\textit{f}) represent the sensor locations at the time step, whereas these are not printed in (\textit{g}) and (\textit{h}) for better readability.
+Figure~\ref{fig:forced_hit_n_sensors} (\textit{i}) and (\textit{j}) also present the time-averaged error norm and the energy spectrum depending on the number of sensors for a quantitative analysis.
 These results suggest that 512 or more sensors can estimate the velocity fields and the energy spectrum in $k \lesssim 40$ almost perfectly in this problem setting, although the smaller structures are lost.

-Moreover, the remarkable attribute is observed with the small number of sensors.
-Focusing on the region of the large velocity magnitude (e.g., the dark-coloured region around $(x, y) = (4 \pi / 3, \pi / 10)$ in figure~\ref{fig:forced_hit_n_sensors_results} (\textit{a}--\textit{h})), the flow structures can be reasonably well reconstructed even when there are only a few sensors around the region.
-This is possibly because the ML model is trained with the sequential data simultaneously and the weights in the flow field estimator are optimised over the entire dataset.
+Moreover, the remarkable attribute is observed with a small number of sensors.
+Focusing on the region of the large velocity magnitude (e.g., the dark-colored region around $(x, y) = (4 \pi / 3, \pi / 10)$ in figure~\ref{fig:forced_hit_n_sensors} (\textit{a}--\textit{h})), the flow structures can be reasonably well reconstructed even when there are only a few sensors around the region.
+In two-dimensional turbulence, strong eddies called coherent structures, represented as the doublets of positive and negative velocities, appear with relatively long lifetimes.
+If there is no sensor around the eddies at a certain time step, sensors can move around the region in other time steps.
+CNN is generally recognized for the ability to interpolate unobserved regions.
+In image processing, CNN-based models have demonstrated effectiveness in completing missing regions of unseen pictures through the context of the training data~\cite{pathak_context_2016,iizuka_globally_2017}.
+This capability has been applied to the PIV process by \cite{morimoto_experimental_2021}.
+Consequently, the ML model may learn the coherent structure through the training process and be able to estimate the velocity fields around the structure without sensors at a certain time step.
 This feature is attractive in practical applications with statistically steady flow structures, which will be discussed in \S~\ref{sec:result_ocean_currents}.